-Fixed remuneration - the role and responsibilities of the employee (which may include services on the Firm's Board or any sub-committees of such Board), including their relevant professional experience, professional qualifications, skills and competencies, seniority, individual performance, comparison with peer companies, and local market conditions.
-The level of fixed pay is designed to be sufficient, so that inappropriate risk-taking is discouraged.

-Variable remuneration - the performance of the individual, their business unit, the Firm, and the Group as a whole.
-This component is designed to motivate and reward high performers and generate shareholder value.
+- Fixed remuneration the role and responsibilities of the employee (which may include services on the Firm's Board or any sub-committees of such Board), including their relevant professional experience, professional qualifications, skills and competencies, seniority, individual performance, comparison with peer companies, and local market conditions.
+The level of fixed pay is designed to be sufficient, so that inappropriate risk-taking is discouraged. - Variable remuneration the performance of the individual, their business unit, the Firm, and Numis as a whole.
+This component is designed to motivate and reward high performers.
 Performance-based remuneration reflects sustainable, and risk adjusted performance as well as performance in excess of that required to fulfil the particular duties of the role.
 For staff in control functions, the assessment of their individual allocations is based exclusively on non-financial criteria.